Local Event Organisation

 Night Score Events: Registration from 6.30 pm.
 Mass start at 7.00pm.
 Mass finish by 7.45 pm.

-£3.50 adults, £1.50 juniors.
+£4 adults, £2 juniors.
 These prices are per map; so two or more people who go round together with one map only pay once.
 Cash container, small float.
-Keep a tally of the fees paid on Registartion Form Night Score Registration Form (i.e. how many people paid £3.50 and how many paid £1.50) as the treasurer needs these figures to pay the BOF levy.
+Keep a tally of the fees paid on Registration Form Night Score Registration Form (i.e. how many people paid £4 and how many paid £2) as the treasurer needs these figures to pay the BOF levy.
 Also keep a record of the number of seniors and juniors who accompany runners with the map.
-Use the Treasurer’s return sheet to record the figures.
-Registration form
+Use the Events Treasurers Return 0421 to record the figures.

 Always visit the area and all your control sites before the event.
 The most recent survey may have been some time ago and the map not accurate in places, unless the mapper can alter it in the time available.
 Some potential control sites may be unusable due to seasonal vegetation.